-This measure assesses the percentage of children younger than 18 years of age identified as having sickle cell disease (SCD) presenting to an ED with fever during the measurement year who received parenteral broad-spectrum antibiotic treatment within 60 minutes following initial contact.
-A higher proportion indicates better performance as reflected by appropriate treatment.
+This measure assesses the percentage of children younger than 18 years of age identified as having sickle cell disease (SCD) presenting to an emergency department (ED) with severe pain who had a parenteral analgesic within 60 minutes following initial contact and a pain assessment within 30 minutes following analgesic administration during the measurement.
+A higher proportion indicates better performance, as reflected by appropriate treatment.

-This measure is implemented with medical record data, and was tested with electronic medical records.
-The primary information needed for this measure includes date of birth, diagnosis codes, and procedure codes and dates.
-These data are available, although obtaining them may require a restricted-use data agreement.
-It also required the development of an abstraction tool and the use of qualified nurse abstractors.
-Continuing advances in the development and implementation of electronic medical records may establish the feasibility of regularly implementing this measure with data supplied by electronic medical records.
+This measure is implemented with medical record data from EHR sources.
+The primary information needed for this measure includes basic date of birth, diagnosis codes, and procedure codes and dates.
+These data are available, although obtaining them often requires a restricted-use data agreement and Institutional Review Board approval.
+It also requires the development of an abstraction tool and the use of qualified nurse abstractors.
+Continuing advances in the development and implementation of EHRs may establish the feasibility of regularly implementing this measure with data supplied by EHRs.

 In future implementations, there are several considerations that may further strengthen this measure and potentially ease the burden of data collection.
-Specific feedback from our medical record abstractors suggested it would be helpful that when discrepancies are found regarding the timing for an event, a specific hierarchy be developed a priori regarding the most reliable source of time or the earliest time specified as the time to be collected, with this information being included in the measure specification.
-The abstractors also suggested that future versions of the specification note whether any temperature above the threshold (38°C / 100.4° F) can be used to indicate fever or if abstractors should use only the first temperature recorded to determine the presence or absence of a fever in the ED.
-If any fever is acceptable, state whether or not time of presentation should be used as the base time (as opposed to time of fever).
-Finally, abstractors suggested that it be noted whether a statement by the patient or caregiver indicating a fever (temperature greater than 38° C / 100.4° F) prior to arriving at the ED qualifies as fever in the ED.
+Specific feedback from our medical record abstractors suggested that it may be helpful that when discrepancies are found regarding the timing for an event, a specific hierarchy be developed a priori regarding the most reliable source of time or the earliest time specified as the time to be collected, with this information being included in the measure specification.
+The abstractors also suggested that future versions of the specification note whether or not a pain assessment taken at the time of analgesic administration is acceptable.
+If it is not acceptable, state the minimum amount of time that must pass between analgesic administration and pain assessment.
+The abstractors also suggested that the measure specification indicate whether or not pain measures by FLACC and/or Wong-Baker are acceptable.
+If they are, the threshold should be included in the specification.
 Although our testing results for this measure do not include these changes, they should be considered prior to subsequent implementation of this measure.
+Overall, fewer SCD cases were eligible for each of the two numerator and one eligibility criteria for this measure, which limited the scope of the IRR.
+Future implementation should adjust the methods to increase the cases reviewed for IRR.